FREE SHIPPING on $99 or more (within the contiguous United States)

 Dates may also be able to help prevent serious neurodegenerative conditions such as Alzheimer's disease and Parkinson's disease.
 Early studies have shown that date consumption can help lower brain levels of the inflammatory molecule interleukin 6, which is associated with heightened Alzheimer's risk at high levels.

-And, dates seem to help inhibit the activity of a protein known as amyloid beta.
-This is significant because amyloid beta can form plaques in the brain - eventually disrupting brain cell communication and triggering Alzheimer’s disease.
+Dates seem to help inhibit the activity of a protein known as amyloid beta.
+This is significant because amyloid beta can form plaques in the brain, eventually disrupting brain cell communication and triggering Alzheimer's disease.

-In one intriguing animal study, adding dates to the diet of laboratory mice helped to reduce cognitive and behavioral problems.
-The mice, bred to be susceptible to early-onset Alzheimer’s disease, showed improvements in their ability to navigate a water maze - with significantly better memory and cognitive abilities than mice not given dates.
+In one intriguing animal study, adding dates to laboratory mice's diet helped reduce cognitive and behavioral problems.
+The mice, bred to be susceptible to early-onset Alzheimer's disease, showed improved ability to navigate a water maze - with significantly better memory and cognitive abilities than mice not given dates.
 They also had meaningful reductions in anxiety-related behaviors.

 Dates contain a bonanza of valuable micronutrients